Erasmus Work Placement

 Grant applications and application rounds

-There are two application rounds per academic year: in April you can apply for a grant for a work placement in the autumn semester and in October-November for a work placement in the following spring semester.
-If there are grants available, an additional application round will be held in January-February for work placements to take place in the spring or summer (by the end of September).
+There are two application rounds per academic year: in April you can apply for a grant for a work placement in the autumn semester and in October for a work placement in the following spring semester.
+If there are grants available, an additional application round will be held in January for work placements to take place in the spring or summer (by the end of September).

 - Application round I was held in spring 2018: Erasmus work placements for autumn 2018.

-- Application round II will be held in autumn 2018: Erasmus work placements for spring and summer 2019.
+- Application round II will be held in autumn 2018 (exact dates will be published in the start of the autumn semester 2018): Erasmus work placements for spring and summer 2019.
 Work placements in this round must have concluded by 30 September 2019.

 - Additional application round in January 2019.
 This is an additional application round: applications submitted during this round will be for Erasmus work placements to be undertaken in spring and summer 2019.
 Work placements for this round must have concluded by 30 September 2019.